-Seki, a town of cutlery and knives, visit knife factory, buy a Japanese traditional kitchen knife
+Seki, a town of cutlery and knives, visit knife museums and factory, buy a Japanese traditional kitchen knife

 Seki, a town known for the manufacture of cutlery and knives, is located in south-central Gifu Prefecture.
 It inherits the tradition of swordsmith techniques that started in Kamakura period (12-14th centuries).
 During the Sengoku period (16th century), "Magoroku Kanemoto II" succeeded in forming a robust sword by applying unique swordsmith techniques.
 The brilliant traditional method was passed down to younger generations, thus today Seki has become a well-known production site of knives and blades.